josephernest/SamplerBox/README.md

 [Install](#install)
 ----

-0. Check if the required tools are installed (see [Requirements](#requirements) below).
+1. Check if the required tools are installed (see [Requirements](#requirements) below).

-1. Run `sudo python setup.py build_ext --inplace` just once.
+2. Run `sudo python setup.py build_ext --inplace` just once.

-2. Run the soft with `python samplerbox.py`.
+3. Run the soft with `python samplerbox.py`.

-3. Play some notes on the connected MIDI keyboard, you'll hear some sound!
+4. Play some notes on the connected MIDI keyboard, you'll hear some sound!

-  *Important note: it's not going to work with RaspberryPi's built-in soundcard: it will produce bad quality sound, and more annoying: lags/jitter.
+  *Important note: it's not going to work with RaspberryPi's built-in soundcard: it will produce bad sound quality, and more annoying: lags/jitter.
 You do need a DAC such as [this one](http://www.ebay.fr/itm/1Pc-PCM2704-5V-Mini-USB-Alimente-Sound-Carte-DAC-decodeur-Board-pr-ordinateur-PC-/231334667385?pt=LH_DefaultDomain_71&hash=item35dc9ee479) to have normal audio output.*

 *(Optional)*  Modify `samplerbox.py`'s first lines if you want to change root directory for sample-sets, default soundcard, etc.

 [Requirements](#requirements)
 ----

-You first need a RaspberryPi 2 (untested on RaspberryPi B / B+) and a DAC (i.e. a better soundcard than the built-in one ; it costs around [6€](http://www.ebay.fr/itm/1Pc-PCM2704-5V-Mini-USB-Alimente-Sound-Carte-DAC-decodeur-Board-pr-ordinateur-PC-/231334667385?pt=LH_DefaultDomain_71&hash=item35dc9ee479)).
+You first need a RaspberryPi 2 (untested on RaspberryPi B / B+) and a DAC (i.e. a better soundcard than the built-in one, it costs around [6€](http://www.ebay.fr/itm/1Pc-PCM2704-5V-Mini-USB-Alimente-Sound-Carte-DAC-decodeur-Board-pr-ordinateur-PC-/231334667385?pt=LH_DefaultDomain_71&hash=item35dc9ee479)).

 Assuming you are using a Raspbian distribution, you can install the required dependecies this way: